ZAlpha1337/schmuelcraft-resourcepack/README.txt

 added an about.html portion to the whole website, so you guys can see who i am and what i somewhat do

 added a "corrupted" portion of the text

+12/11/2024 IN THE WORKS

+Fixed a bigged image of my main computer for a showcase on the about.html file